lmmendoza-dlsu/isdevop/midterm/silvestre_question2.md

 ## Create a dockerfile that creates a CentOS 7 virtual machine and installs a BASIC MySQL database.
 Basic means no additional configuration file, and I will only be needing the sa user.

-- The dockerfile contents are listed below:
+- The dockerfile contents are listed below and are in a separate file called `Dockerfile`:

 ```
 FROM centos:7